coder102510/Jade.js/README.md

 # Jade.js
 Warnings: This js library is untested!
 Also, avoid the minified version!
 If you use the minified version, you will need to research through the code.
+Update: Minified version is no longer being updated.
 #
 #
 # INTRODUCTION TO JADE.JS